haimbilia/BuyHub/readme.txt

     => 051573 - Product search is not working when we Activate Geo Location and shipping plugin.
     => 051615 - Sponsered shop doesn't refelect on homepage after being promoted from the advertiser side.
-    => 052459 - Repeat Fetched Rates from EasyPost API Plugin
+    => 052459 - Repeat Fetched Rates from EasyPost API Plugin => 052463 - Setup shipping of other product not working with EasyPost

 Enhancements :
    => Make provision to made seller